odipar/manikin/_posts/2021-03-14-my-first-post.md

 An ordinary object has (mutable - in place) state and identity.
 Given the same identity or *id*, an object can be at different states at different points in time, but its history is destroyed or not available.

-Consequently, we define a *Pure* Object to be an object that has *immutable* state and *immutable* identity with the optional capability that we do have (second-class) access to its history.
+Consequently, Manikin defines a *Pure* Object to be an object that has *immutable* state and *immutable* identity with the optional capability that we do have (second-class) access to its history.

 To *type* a Pure Object, we first relate identity `Id[O]` and state `O` with the following trait: